 2. Apply to and Interview with Internships

-With the Match, applicants must still apply to internship programs in which they are interested using the AAPI Online application service, and applicants and programs interview and evaluate each other independently of the Match.
+With the Match, applicants must still apply to internship programs they are interested in using the AAPI Online application service, and applicants and programs interview and evaluate each other independently of the Match.
 However, no offers are made by programs during the interview period.
 Applicants and programs can evaluate each other fully before the programs must decide on their preferences for applicants, and before applicants must decide on their preferences for programs.

 3. Submit Your Rank Order List of Preferred Placements